how it all

 how love and valentines became one

-Later, from the 14th century, poets such as Geoffrey Chaucer reinforced the link between love and St Valentine in several works.
+From the 14th century, poets such as Geoffrey Chaucer reinforced the link between love and St Valentine in several literary works.
 William Shakespeare continued to popularise the connection by coupling romance with Spring or, more appropriately, the start of birds’ mating season in mid-February.

 It took several more centuries before letter writing to inamorata became permanently attached to 14 February.
 But by the early 1910s, an American company that would become Hallmark had begun distributing official "Valentine's Day” cards, and we’ve never looked back.